ClusterHQ/flocker/docs/installation/install-node.rst

 Helpful Guides for Setting Up Nodes
 ===================================

-If you do not have any nodes, the following guides will help you set some up, with either AWS or Rackspace:
+If you do not have any nodes, the following guides will help you set some up, with either AWS or Rackspace.

+.. note:: If you set up nodes with either AWS or Rackspace, you'll need to come back to the installation steps below to install the ``flocker-node`` packages specific to your operating system.

+.. end-body-installing-node-guides

 * :ref:`aws-install`
 * :ref:`rackspace-install`

-If you set up nodes with either AWS or Rackspace, you'll need to come back to the installation steps below to install the ``flocker-node`` packages specific to your operating system.

-.. end-body-installing-node-guides

 .. _centos-7-install: